tasmota/docs/docs/Berry-Introduction.md

 Bye, Bob, come back soon
 ```

-You can combine with string functions like `loupper()` to conver to uppercase
+You can combine with string functions like `loupper()` to convert to uppercase

 ``` ruby
 > import string